 If it is the case that the long term solution to the Snowy region "legacy" issues involves a region boundary change, it would not be possible to implement the change in time for the 2006-07 summer.
-However, the Commission has before it short-term proposals from the Southern Generators and Snowy Hydro that involve a modification to the current congestion pricing trial in the Snowy region ("Snowy Constraint Support Pricing/Constraint Support Contract (CSP/CSC) Trial"6), are said to represent improvements on the status quo and can be implemented before the coming summer.
+However, the proposals from Snowy Hydro and the Southern Generators (discussed below), which involve a modification to the current congestion pricing trial in the Snowy region ("Snowy Constraint Support Pricing/Constraint Support Contract (CSP/CSC) Trial" 8), are said to represent improvements on the status quo and can be implemented before the coming summer.
 Implementing a short-term congestion management pricing measure before adopting a region boundary change is consistent with the approach proposed in the MCE's Terms of Reference for the Congestion Management Review.
-The analytical work undertaken in assessing the Southern Generators' proposal and Snowy Hydro Re-orientation proposal will also be of value in informing the broader range of congestion related issues the Commission has under consideration.
+The